-Obviously one of the biggest keys to success is choosing the right builder, and unfortunately if price was your main focus, the true cost may soon become apparent.
-What you may not be aware of, is that you as the client can also effect the experience you have.
+Obviously one of the biggest keys to success is choosing the right builder, and unfortunately, if the price was your main focus, the true cost may soon become apparent.
+What you may not be aware of, is that you as the client can also affect the experience you have.

 Keep the lines of communication open